Back to all posts

 The Rise of AI-Powered Business Intelligence

-Nick, a founder and CEO using camelAI, describes the impact: "camelAI sorts through millions of records in seconds & answers my questions with text and charts.
-If you're a founder, you should be making data-driven decisions - and this helps you do that better than anything I've ever seen."
+One founder described the impact: "camelAI sorts through millions of records in seconds & answers my questions with text and charts.
+If you're a founder, you should be making data-driven decisions."

 The Democratization of Data Analysis